SGGPO

 Following reports of the Operation Triangulation campaign targeting iOS devices, Kaspersky experts shed light on the details of the spyware used in the attack.

-The malware, called TriangleDB, is deployed by exploiting a vulnerability that allows it to gain root access on iOS devices.
-Once launched, it only operates in the device’s memory, so traces of the infection disappear when the device reboots.
-So if the victim reboots the device, the attacker needs to re-infect the device by sending another iMessage with a malicious attachment, starting the entire exploit process over again.
+The software, called TriangleDB, is deployed by exploiting a vulnerability to gain root access on iOS devices.
+Once launched, it only operates in the device's memory, so traces of the infection disappear when the device reboots.
+So if the victim reboots the device, the attacker needs to re-infect the device by sending another iMessage with a malicious attachment, starting the entire exploit process again.

 The software includes 24 commands with diverse functions.
 These commands serve various purposes, such as interacting with the device's file system (including creating, modifying, extracting, and deleting files), managing processes (listing and terminating), extracting strings to collect victim credentials, and monitoring the victim's geographic location.

 While analyzing TriangleDB, Kaspersky experts discovered that the CRConfig class contains an unused method called populateWithFieldsMacOSOnly.
-Although it is not used in the iOS infection, its presence suggests the possibility of targeting macOS devices.
+Although it is not used in the iOS infection, its presence suggests the ability to target macOS devices.

-Kaspersky recommends that users take the following measures to avoid becoming a victim of targeted attacks: For endpoint protection, investigation and response, use a reliable enterprise security solution, such as Kaspersky Unified Monitoring and Analysis Platform (KUMA); Update Microsoft Windows operating systems and third-party software as soon as possible, and regularly; Provide SOC teams with access to the latest Threat Intelligence (TI).
-Kaspersky Threat Intelligence is a simple access source for corporate TI, providing 20 years of cyberattack data and insights from Kaspersky; Equip cybersecurity teams to tackle the latest targeted threats with Kaspersky’s online training course, developed by experts at GreAT; Since many targeted attacks start with phishing or social engineering tactics, provide security awareness training and skills training to your company employees, such as Kaspersky Automated Security Awareness Platform…
+Kaspersky recommends that users take the following measures to avoid becoming victims of targeted attacks: For endpoint protection, investigation and timely response, use a reliable enterprise security solution, such as Kaspersky Unified Monitoring and Analysis Platform (KUMA); Update Microsoft Windows operating systems and third-party software as soon as possible, and regularly; Provide SOC teams with access to the latest Threat Intelligence (TI).
+Kaspersky Threat Intelligence is a simple source of access to corporate TI, providing 20 years of cyberattack data and information and reports from Kaspersky; Equip cybersecurity teams to tackle the latest targeted threats with Kaspersky's online training, developed by experts at GreAT; Since many targeted attacks start with phishing or social engineering tactics, provide security awareness training and skills training to company employees, such as Kaspersky Automated Security Awareness Platform…

 Source